-- USER GROUP = Defining a User to specific Groups, allows User entry when the Group is allowed entry. - GROUP 1 ENABLES GROUP 4 USERS = A Group 1 USER CODE entry during a predefined schedule will allow access to Group 4 Users. - GROUP 1 PUTS UNIT IN PASSAGE = A Group 1 USER CODE entry during a pre-defined schedule will unlock unit.
+- USER GROUP = Defining a User to specific Groups, allows User entry when the Group is allowed entry. - GROUP 1 DISARMS BURGLAR CONTROL = A Group 1 USER CODE entry can disarm an alarm panel during a predefined schedule.
+Should the Group 1 enter the lock outside of the scheduled time, the alarm will not disarm.
+The alarm panel must be armed through other means (such as an Alarm Panel Keypad).
+The Burglary Alarm Panel must be programmed to disarm from an Armed State Only and the zone input must be programmed for input disarming. - GROUP 1 ENABLES GROUP 4 USERS = A Group 1 USER CODE entry during a predefined schedule will allow access to Group 4 Users. - GROUP 1 PUTS UNIT IN PASSAGE = A Group 1 USER CODE entry during a pre-defined schedule will unlock unit.

-INSTALLER = See CODE, INSTALLER CODE.
+INSTALLER = See....
+CODE, INSTALLER CODE.

-KEYPAD = 10-numeric keys, and special key.
+KEYPAD = 10-numeric keys, state and special key.